ZhgChg.Li

 Technical Highlights:

-• Manually read the .xcode-version file to obtain the specified XCode version and set the DEVELOPER_DIR env in steps that require specifying XCode, allowing easy switching without Sudo.
+• Manually read the .xcode-version file to get the specified Xcode version and set the DEVELOPER_DIR env in steps that require a specific Xcode.
+This allows easy Xcode switching without using Sudo.

-• Cache: Can speed up dependency installation, but note that even for self-hosted Runners, GitHub Cloud Cache is still used and subject to billing limits.
+• Cache: It can speed up dependency installation, but note that even self-hosted Runners still use GitHub Cloud Cache and are subject to billing limits.

-• Checkout Code can accept specified branches: since the on: schedule event can only trigger on the main (Default Branch), if we want to schedule operations on another branch, we need to specify the branch.
+• Checkout Code can accept a specified branch: Since the on: schedule event can only trigger on the main (Default Branch), if we want the schedule to operate on another branch, we need to specify the branch.

-• Specifying the .cocoapods Repo path is optional; previously, there were issues with two Runners on the same self-hosted machine getting stuck during pod install due to both operating on the .cocoapods Repo, causing a git lock.
-(But the probability is very low.)
+• Specifying the .cocoapods Repo path is optional.
+Previously, we encountered an issue where two Runners on the same self-hosted machine got stuck at pod install because both were operating on the .cocoapods Repo simultaneously, causing a git lock.

-• Remember to add to Repo -> Settings -> Actions secrets and variables -> variables: SIMULATOR_IOS_VERSION for the simulator iOS version SIMULATOR_NAME for the simulator name
+• Remember to add the following in Repo -> Settings -> Actions secrets and variables -> variables:

-Commit the file to the Repo main branch and manually trigger it once to verify correctness:
+Commit files to the repo main branch and manually trigger a verification:

 Repo → Settings → Rules → Rulesets.